postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 ### Training Data

 First things first, we need to record some user clicks on our search results.
 We'll create a new table to store our training data, which are the observed inputs and output of our new relevance function.
 In a real system, we'd probably have separate tables to record **sessions**, **searches**, **results**, **clicks** and other events, but for simplicity in this example, we'll just record the exact information we need to train our model in a single table.
-Everytime we perform a search, we'll record the `ts_rank` for the both the **title** and **body**, and whether the user **clicked** on the result.
+Everytime we perform a search, we'll record the `ts_rank` for both the **title** and **body**, and whether the user **clicked** on the result.

 !!! generic